Dizarc/Clothing-Store/README.md

 ### Employee Management
 Manage each employee with their names/emails/phone numbers and passwords with a way to enable them as admin users and changing their password.
 It also has a search feature which can be used to search for an employee with any of the above data and an add employee feature which creates a new user with data given.

+### Store Management
+A simple to-do list system exists inside the application where each user can insert an item to the list, mark it as done and finally an admin can remove the items.

 ### Dynamic UI
 The application also has **dynamic resizing** of elements meaning the elements resize if the application window resizes and it also has intuitive sliding between the items in the main tab and between clothing types and clothing items.
 Some elements in the UI such as buttons also get disabled for non-admin users that are logged in.